The Absolute Game: Writing and recording

 This album marks the first collaborative effort between Richard Jobson and new bassist Russell Webb, who continued to work together in the band The Armoury Show and also on Jobson's solo album Badman.

 Musical style

 Alex Ogg of AllMusic opined "Musically, the Skids were branching out and writing some illustrious pop tunes."

 Controversy

 Initial copies came with a limited edition second disc entitled Strength Through Joy, a collection of material recorded during The Absolute Game sessions but omitted from the album.
 Its songs apparently feature members of the band playing each other's instruments.
-Richard Jobson, the Skids' lead singer, later stated that this title had been taken from Dirk Bogarde's autobiography and was not based on the Nazi slogan "Kraft durch Freude".
+Richard Jobson, the Skids' lead singer, later stated that this title had been taken from Dirk Bogarde's autobiography Snakes and Ladders and was not based on the Nazi slogan "Kraft durch Freude".
 However, it continued in the controversial theme of the first release of Days in Europa, which had also been withdrawn after accusations of Nazi glorification.